ucs-compute-solutions/ci-sap-hana-nfs/os/README.md

 02:	Set the NTP server on the OS

 03:	Set hostname as per SAP HANA

+    Adapt the /etc/hosts file as per your requirement, example /etc/hosts file is in os/config_files/su_hosts for scale up system
+    os/config_files/so_hosts for scale out system

 04:	Register the server for RedHat for SAP Solutions update